wrought/clue-clone/README.md

 Players already in a room may leave it by any door using the die as usual and moving toward another room or, they may use a secret passage, if in a corner room.
 The doors of each room are not counted as a square.

 Secret Passages:
 The Secret Passages shown in the corner rooms enable players to move between opposite corner rooms in one move.
-This can be done on a player's turn without throwing the die merely by moving his token to the opposite corner room and announcing he is using the Secret Passage.
+This can be done on a player's turn without throwing the die merely by moving their token to the opposite corner room and announcing they are using the Secret Passage.
 A Suggestion may be made after this move.

 ##### Making a Suggestion

 As soon as you enter a room, make a Suggestion.
 By making Suggestions, you try to determine - by process of elimination -- which three cards are in the Solution envelope.
 To make a Suggestion, move a character and a theory into the Room that you just entered.
-Then suggest that the crime was committed in that Room, by that character, with that theory.
+Then suggest that the solution is possible to derive in that Room, by that Character, with that Theory.

 Example: Let's say that you're Gabriela "Guerra" Gonzales and you enter the Laboratory.
 First move another character -- Ulysses S "Grant" Rider, for instance -- into the Lounge.
 Then move a theory into the Laboratory (the Theory of Evolution, perhaps) and say "I suggest that the theorem can be disproved in the Laboratory, by Gabriela "Guerra" Gonzales with the Theory of Evolution."